wgmods/Mods-API-Documentation/docs/PythonAPI/events.md

 #### Input parameters
 - func - it’s a handler function for the event, input parameters of the function is *args

 ---

+### onReceiveDamagesOnShip(func)

+This event is triggered when some ship take the damage.

+#### Input parameters
+- func - it’s a handler function for the event, input parameters of the function are victimId, damages

+#### Example:

+    def OnReceiveDamagesOnShip(victimId, damages):
+		pass

+    events.onReceiveDamagesOnShip(OnReceiveDamagesOnShip)

+---

+### onReceiveOilLeakPosition(func)

+This event is triggered when some submarine take the damage.

+#### Input parameters
+- func - it’s a handler function for the event, input parameters of the function are vehicleId, position2D

+#### Example:

+    def OnReceiveOilLeakPosition(vehicleId, position2D):
+		pass

+    events.onReceiveOilLeakPosition(OnReceiveOilLeakPosition)

+---